 Motor neuron diseases are disorders that affect the motor neuron.
 These disorders can have varied onset ages, and different progressions and prognoses.
 In addition to weakness, some of the complaints include cramps, twitching, stiffness and muscle atrophy.
 These diseases include:

 Amyotrophic lateral sclerosis (ALS) (also known as “Lou Gehrig’s disease”) is a degenerative disease of the motor neurons.
 It is characterized by progressive muscle weakness, stiffness and atrophy that can affect muscles of the arms and legs as well as muscles of speech, swallowing, emotional control and breathing.
-Visit our online health library for more detailed information about ALS.
+ALS can present and progress differently in different people.

 Examples of disorders of the neuromuscular junction: